KenSu223/ECG_PWD/README.md

 ## Auto_FEDUS

-This repository contains code and resources for the **Auto-FEDUS** model to generated heartbeat DUS signals from input FECGs.
+This repository contains code and resources for the **Auto-FEDUS** model to generate heartbeat DUS signals from input FECGs.

 ## Repository Structure
-**`data/`** contains notebooks for data wrangling and preperation.
+**`data/`** contains notebooks for data wrangling and preparation. <br />
-Folders ending with _ecg are the ones we are actively working on to reporting the results in the paper.
+Folders ending with _ecg are the ones we are actively working on to report the results in the paper. <br />
 **`Auto-FEDUS/`** is the proposed model.
-We developed other generative approaches for comparison.
+We developed other generative approaches for comparison.<br />

 Each folder contains the following components: